Thai Lion Air

-Thai Lion Air is a Lion Air Group subsidiary which launched services from its Bangkok Don Mueang hub on 04-Dec-2013 with Boeing 737-900ER equipment.
-Initial services include domestic routes to Chiang Mai as well as linking with other Lion Air Group hubs in Kuala Lumpur and Jakarta.
-In 2014 Thai Lion Air plans to expand its network to Singapore, Guangzhou, Hong Kong, Shenzhen, Delhi and Mumbai.
+Thai Lion Air is a Lion Group subsidiary carrier which launched services from its Bangkok Don Mueang hub on 04-Dec-2013 with Boeing 737-900ER equipment.
+The carrier operates on several domestic routes and provides international services connecting to other Lion Group hubs in Kuala Lumpur and Jakarta.

 Location of Thai Lion Air main hub (Bangkok Don Mueang International Airport)

 LCCs will continue to evolve into hybrids of the original core model.
 CAPA and OAG consider Thai Lion Air fits the LCC profile and it is included in our reporting on this basis.
 Please note: when reporting for an airline is changed from or to LCC the historical data is not affected and it can lead to a distortion in the current reported data.
 Contact us if you have any queries.